 - Linguistic Development through Poetry Memorization.
 Download the first five poems from this mastery approach to learning poetry.

 - Fix It!
 Grammar.
-Download the first lessons of all four levels of this gentle introduction to grammar and mechanics with thorough yet simple instructions for the teacher.
+Download the first lessons of all six levels of this gentle introduction to grammar and mechanics with thorough yet simple instructions for the teacher.

 - Introduction to Public Speaking.
 Download the first two lessons of this engaging program for learning to conquer the #1 fear of most people: public speaking.